Laos and Cambodia Discoverer

 Day 9 - Don Khone - Kratie

-After breakfast, you board a boat to Ban Nakasung and take a short drive to the Lao – Cambodia border, en route visit the breathtaking Khone Phapheng waterfall, South East Asia’s biggest waterfall, known as the ‘Niagara of the East’.
+After breakfast, aboard a boat to Ban Nakasung and take a short drive to the Lao – Cambodia border.
+On the way, visit the breathtaking Khone Phapheng waterfall, Southeast Asia’s biggest waterfall, known as the ‘Niagara of the East’.

-Travel from the border crossing to Stueng Treng province and on to Kratie (approx. 4hrs), a picturesque town on the banks of the Mekong.
-Until recently Kratie was a strategic trading port on the river between Phnom Penh and Stung Treng.
-Both the French and Khmer Rouge found the town useful and there are a number of French colonial buildings that remain.
+Now, you will travel from the border crossing to Stueng Treng province and on to Kratie (approx. 4hrs).
+Until recently, Kratie was a strategic trading port on the river between Phnom Penh and Stung Treng.
+Both the French and Khmer Rouge found the town useful and there are several French colonial buildings that remain.

 Day 10 - Kompong Cham

-This peaceful town was once an important trading hub and a visit here is now a great opportunity to experience life in small-town Cambodia.
+Afterwards, you will be transferred (approximately 3 hours) by private vehicle to your hotel located north of Kompong Cham, a peaceful town that was once an important trading hub.
+A visit here is now a great opportunity to experience life in small-town Cambodia.

 Day 11 - Skuon to Phnom Penh

-Today you have a long journey to Phnom Penh, the nation’s capital.
-En route, pass through Skuon (a small town famous for its tasty spiders), where it’s possible to sample an eight-legged snack.
+Later, drive approximately 3 hours to Phnom Penh capital city via Skuon (a small town famous for its tasty spiders), where it’s possible to sample an eight-legged snack.
 It is recommended that you eat these furry arachnids as you would a crab, by cracking the body open and pulling the legs off one by one – delicious!

-2 nights at the Aquarius Hotel and Urban Resort or similar
+Overnight – Aquarius Hotel & Urban Resort – Deluxe Room or similar

 Day 12 - Phnom Penh